Skip to main content

 Result: 2.89 kg

-Calculate the floor price that maintains a minimum margin.
+Calculate the floor price that holds a minimum margin.
 Formula:

 round({{product.cost}} / (1 - 0.30) * 100) / 100